-- NEW: About 30 soldiers fired "several hundred shots," a military official says
+- About 30 soldiers fired "several hundred shots," a military official says

-- NEW: The man ignored repeated warnings to turn back, he says
+- The man ignored repeated warnings to turn back, he says

 - The man jumped into the Imjin River at the border with a float and began swimming